 Order of Possession - Upon review of the evidence I accept that the Tenants have been served with notice to end tenancy as declared by the Landlord.
-The notice is deemed to have been received by the Tenants on January 10, 2010, three days after it was posted to the Tenants' door, and the effective date of the notice is January 20, 2010 pursuant to section 90 of the Act.
+The notice was received by the Tenants on January 14, 2010 and the effective date of the notice is January 24, 2010 pursuant to section 90 of the Act.
 I accept the evidence before me that the Tenants have failed to pay the rent owed in full within the 5 days granted under section 46 (4) of the Act.